Pshy0/pshy-license/README.md

 If the sources of a sublicensed version of the software are released under a different license, then the changes are also released with the original license.
-This does not forbid multi-licensing.
+This does not forbid multi-licensing the derived work.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,